-When creating your message templates, follow these best practices helping you to craft the perfect crisis alert:
+When creating your message templates, follow these best practices to help you craft the perfect crisis alert:

 The benefits of crisis communication templates are amplified when combined with broadcast groups.
-Giving you the ability to have a ready-made crisis alert that can be sent to 1000s in under 60 seconds with just a few quick clicks.
+This gives you the ability to have a ready-made crisis alert that can be sent to 1000s in under 60 seconds with just a few quick clicks.

 Just like an effective crisis management plan, you will want to assign roles for your crisis management system.

 These roles are typically divided across administration, management, and implementation of the system.
 Depending on the size of your business and the functionality of your platform, this can be one person or many.

 Below are roles we recommend you consider assigning for your crisis management system.
 These roles will often align closely with the existing roles in your crisis response team:

 - System administrator - this is your superuser, responsible for the overall configuration and management of the platform.
 This includes - but is not limited to - controlling platform access, managing templates and groups, managing documents, updating contact information, testing, new user training and platform performance analysis.

 - Broadcast sender - when critical events occur, you want one person responsible for sending crisis alerts.
 They should be involved in creating, uploading, and managing your broadcast groups and crisis communication templates.
 It’s important you have an equally trained backup sender, in the event your primary broadcast sender is unavailable when a crisis event occurs.

 - Document manager - if your crisis management system has the functionality to house and distribute crisis management documentation, you’ll want a document manager.
 They’ll be responsible for creating, managing, and distributing your crisis management documentation.